MatteusT/Qmatlab/README.md

 Qmatlab
 =======
-A library for running and parsing Gaussian output from Matlab.
+A library for running/parsing Gaussian, Ampac, and Indo outputs from Matlab.

 Automation API
 --------------